YSqr/payment-gateway-challenge-java/README.md

 ### Security & Compliance (PCI-DSS)
 * **No CVV Storage**: The CVV is passed transiently to the Acquiring Bank and immediately discarded from memory.
 It is never persisted.
 * **Data Masking**: Primary Account Numbers (PAN) are masked upon entry into the domain model.
-All internal logs and API read operations expose only the last 4 digits (and bin/expiry).
+All internal logs and API read operations expose only the last 4 digits.

 ### Testing & Execution
 #### Prerequisites